placemyorder/FirebaseAppDistribution/README.md

 # FirebaseAppDistribution
-Used to distribute an apk, aab or ipa via Firebase App Distribution
+Used to distribute an apk, aab or ipa via Firebase App Distribution.
+This was initially uploadtofirebase.ps1.
+And later converted to an action.

 A lot of the documentation here is referenced from https://github.com/wzieba/Firebase-Distribution-Github-Action